simpler-env/SimplerEnv/README.md

 <details>
 <summary>**Notes on camera calibration**: </summary>
 Besides using regular camera calibration approaches, you can also use tools like [fSpy](https://github.com/stuffmatic/fSpy).
-In this case, aim your camera at a large table such that the entire table surface can be seen, and also ensure that 2 vertical wall lines can be seen.
-Then, input 3 pairs of lines (2 pairs of table lines + 1 pair of wall line) into fSpy to obtain intrinsic parameters for the camera.
+In this case, aim your camera at a large rectangular surface such that all 4 sides of the surface can be seen, and also ensure that 2 vertical lines that are parallel to each other (e.g., 2 lines on the wall) can be seen.
+Then, input 3 pairs of vanishing lines (2 pairs of lines on the horizontal surface + 1 pair of vertical lines) into fSpy to obtain intrinsic parameters for the camera.
 For an illustrative example, see `images/fSpy_calibration_example.png`.

-Additionally, if you already know the robot joint positions and the camera extrinsics for a particular real-world observation frame, you can use `ManiSkill2_real2sim/mani_skill2/examples/demo_manual_control_custom_envs.py` to overlay a real image onto the simulation image and manually tune the intrinsic parameters such that the gripper in the real image aligns with the gripper in the simulation image.
+Additionally, if you already know the robot joint positions and the camera extrinsics for a particular real-world observation image, you can use `ManiSkill2_real2sim/mani_skill2/examples/demo_manual_control_custom_envs.py` to overlay a real image onto the simulation image and manually tune the intrinsic parameters such that the gripper in the real image aligns with the gripper in the simulation image.
 </details>

 3. Perform system identification for the robot.